AUSAXS/AUSAXS/README.md

  	eval "$(/home/au561871/tools/eman2/bin/conda shell.bash hook)"
 	python3 ~/tools/eman2/bin/e2pdb2mrc.py

- * [x] Fitter can be optimized.
-Current implementation spends too much time on the lower half of the chi2 curve, where there's no oscillations.

 ## Compiler flags:
  * fno-finite-math-only: Can probably be removed, not sure of performance benefits.
 Note that its removal would specifically break limit handling of plots where std::isinf checks are used.